firubi/dotfiles/README.md

 ### Minimal install of openSUSE ###
 Pick the default KDE desktop environment.
-In the software selection, remove KDE apps (except Discover), TigerVNC and VLC.
+In the software selection, remove KDE apps (except Discover), TigerVNC (will be reinstalled anyway when virtualizing) and VLC.
 After installation, run:

 `sudo zypper rm -u icewm xterm plasma6-desktop-emojier opensuse-welcome`